 - a.
+Describe your network, internally and externally, of behavioral health and other providers, and how you plan to utilize those networks to facilitate rapid access to care. - b.
 Describe what the Flexible ACT team's procedure will be for timely admission upon receipt of referrals from SPOA.
-Describe how the ACT team will interface with County SPOA. - b.
-Describe the approach that the team will use to continue the development of strong working relationships with inpatient facilities, emergency rooms, Comprehensive Psychiatric Emergency Program (CPEP).
-Describe the strategies the team will use ensure timely and on-going communications, planning of inpatient contacts, involvement in discharge planning, etc. - c.
+Describe how the ACT team will interface with County SPOA. - c.
+Describe the approach that the team will use to continue the development of strong working relationships with inpatient facilities, emergency rooms,

+- Comprehensive Psychiatric Emergency Program (CPEP).
+Describe the strategies the team will use ensure timely and on-going communications, planning of inpatient contacts, involvement in discharge planning, etc. - d.
 Flexible ACT Providers are expected to treat co-occurring substance use disorders, including use of Motivational Interviewing, harm reduction, and psychopharmacology for tobacco, alcohol, and opioid use disorders, as well as Medication Assisted Treatment (MAT).
 Describe how the ACT team will ensure all treatment options are available to all individuals, highlighting how they will continue to be available for those stepped down to the ACT-lite level.